-In 2019 a hybrid planning application (Ref.
+- 3.8 Figure 4 Demonstrating the proposed site layout of this current application UTT/25/1343/PINS (S62A/2025/0107) for the provision of 75no. dwellings with associated clubhouse. - 3.9 In 2019 a hybrid planning application (Ref.
 UTT/19/1744/OP) was submitted for the playing field site which also includes the former sports hall, swimming pool buildings and access (see Figure 3 overleaf).
-The description of development was:

-Hybrid application consisting for full details for development of 30 dwellings utilising existing access, re-provision of swimming pool with new changing rooms, artificial grass pitches, sports pavilion, multi-use games area (MUGA), local equipped area for play (LEAP), local area for play (LAP), associated parking and demolition of gym building.
-The remainder is in outline for up to 70 dwellings with associated infrastructure, public open space, forest school and perimeter path.

-3.3 The former sports hall has since been demolished and replaced by the Ash Buildings which are currently under construction due to be completed by the end of 2024.
-The swimming pool building has a planning application pending (Ref UTT/24/1144/FUL) to convert this into a community hall.
+The description of development was: - 3.9.1 Hybrid application consisting for full details for development of 30 dwellings utilising existing access, re-provision of swimming pool with new changing rooms, artificial grass pitches, sports pavilion, multi-use games area (MUGA), local equipped area for play (LEAP), local area for play (LAP), associated parking and demolition of gym building.
+The remainder is in outline for up to 70 dwellings with associated infrastructure, public open space, forest school and perimeter path. - 3.9.2 The former sports hall has since been demolished and replaced by the Ash Buildings which are currently under construction due to have been completed by the end of 2024.
+The swimming pool building has a planning application approved (Ref UTT/24/1144/FUL) to convert this into a community hall.